rust-lang/book/nostarch/chapter11.md

 Note that the `internal_adder` function is not marked as `pub`.
 Tests are just Rust code, and the `tests` module is just another module.
-As we discussed in “Paths for Referring to an Item in the Module Tree” on page XX, items in child modules can use the items in their ancestor modules.
-In this test, we bring all of the `test` module’s parent’s items into scope with `use super::*`, and then the test can call `internal_adder`.
+As we discussed in the “Paths for Referring to an Item in the Module Tree” section, items in child modules can use the items in their ancestor modules.
+In this test, we bring all of the `tests` module’s parent’s items into scope with `use super::*`, and then the test can call `internal_adder`.
 If you don’t think private functions should be tested, there’s nothing in Rust that will compel you to do so.

 ### Integration Tests